Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

 \subsection{3D Semantic Segmentation on ScanNet and Replica}

-We evaluate the open-vocabulary 3D semantic segmentation performance of \ours on the ScanNet~\cite{dai2017scannet} and Replica~\cite{straub2019replica} datasets.
-We compare our method with two competitive vision-and-language representations, namely ConceptFusion~\cite{conceptfusion} and ConceptGraphs~\cite{conceptgraphs}, and ablate over two CLIP backbones, see Table~\ref{tab:seg-comparison}.
-We consider the ViT-H-14 and a fine-tuned ViT-L-14 CLIP backbone released with the work OVSeg~\cite{liang2023open}.
-For each category in the dataset, we use the template: ``There is the {category} in the scene.`` and then generate its CLIP text embeddings~\cite{radford2021learning} and the category name itself.
-Next, we average them to obtain the embedding of the specific category.
+To test the semantic expressiveness of our \ours{} method, we evaluate the open-vocabulary 3D semantic segmentation performance on ScanNet~\cite{dai2017scannet} and Replica~\cite{straub2019replica}.
+We compare our method with two alternative vision-language representations (ConceptFusion~\cite{conceptfusion} and ConceptGraphs~\cite{conceptgraphs}) while using different CLIP backbones.
+We consider ViT-H-14 and a fine-tuned backbone ViT-L-14 released with the work OVSeg~\cite{liang2023open}. \rebuttal{The used evaluation metrics are defined in Sec.~\ref{sec:evaluation-metrics-3d-seg-suppl}.
+To demonstrate the existing gap between zero-shot and fully supervised methods we also evaluated a MinkowskiNet~\cite{choy20194d} instance trained on ScanNet~\cite{dai2017scannet}.}

+\textbf{Prediction Generation}: \rebuttal{We generate the CLIP text embedding for each category contained in the dataset by using a template of the form ``There is the \{category\} in the scene.'' as well as the category name ``\{category\}'' itself.
+Next, we average the two to obtain the embedding of each specific category.
 We obtain predicted labels for each object node by computing the cosine similarity between all object nodes' embeddings and all category embeddings and lastly apply the $\operatorname{argmax}$ operator.

-Then we accumulate all objects' point clouds to create our predicted point cloud $\mathcal{P}_{pred}$ and transform the point cloud to the same coordinate frame as that of the point cloud with ground-truth (GT) semantic labels $\mathcal{P}_{GT}$.
-Given that the predicted point cloud may exhibit varying densities compared to the ground truth (GT), we iterate through each GT point to locate its five nearest points in $\mathcal{P}_{pred}$, and then determine the majority label among these points as the predicted label wrt.\ that respective GT point.
+In the following, we concatenate all objects' point clouds to create our predicted point cloud $\mathcal{P}_{pred}$ and transform it to the same coordinate frame as that of the point cloud with ground-truth (GT) semantic labels $\mathcal{P}_{GT}$.
+Given that the predicted point cloud may exhibit varying point densities compared to the ground truth (GT), we iterate through each GT point to locate its five nearest points in $\mathcal{P}_{pred}$, and then determine the majority label among these points as the predicted label for each GT point.}